mmcnair91/ACEAE-Labs/LDO_Voron0.2_Software_Firmware_Setup.md

 ![SKR_pico_by-id_output](https://github.com/mmcnair91/ACEAE-Labs/assets/62910185/dabf21a8-d357-4b06-a402-0bdd17f78232)

 **Raspberry Pi Method**
-   - Note: If the Pcio is not powered with 12-24V (via your printer's power supply) Klipper will be unable to communicate with the TMC drivers and the SKR Pico will automatically shut down
+   - Note: If the Pico is not powered with 12-24V (via your printer's power supply) Klipper will be unable to communicate with the TMC drivers and the SKR Pico will automatically shut down
    - With the SKR Pico plugged into the Pi via USB-C and the boot jumper installed, press the reset button
    - Mount the SKR Pico to the Raspberry Pi to copy the file (klipper.uf2) over
    - Run the following commands: ```sudo mount /dev/sda1 /mnt`` then ```sudo cp out/klipper.uf2 /mnt``` then ```sudo umount /mnt```